You may wish to see an introductory page to this section first.

 Floor mosaics portraying the god of wine and his followers were a very appropriate subject for the decoration of a triclinium, the dining room of a wealthy Roman house.
 Dionysus however was not just the father of winemaking.
 The many statues which were erected to him show that he was more than the Noah of the pagan world.
 His drunkenness had also transcendental aspects, so that thiasos, processions of his followers, often decorated sarcophagi.

 The pictor imaginarius (craftsman in charge of the images) of this mosaic did an excellent work, although he did not get the size of the head of the bull right.
 He portrayed Zeus, disguised as a bull, carrying Europa, a Phoenician girl, across the sea to the shores of Crete.
-The subject of the mosaic was obviously very popular in Europa's native land, but it is often found in many other parts of the Roman Empire, e.g. in Algeria, northern Italy and even at Lullingstone, south of London (it opens in another window).
+The subject of the mosaic was obviously very popular in Europa's native land, but it is often found in many other parts of the Roman Empire, e.g. in Algeria, Northern Italy and even at Lullingstone, south of London.